ManuelCappai94/CalendarHub/README.md

 # 🗓️ CalendarHub
-This is my first project, it's a personal calendar and to-do app, built from scratch with vanilla JavaScript to improve my skills and experiment with real-time interaction.
+This is my first project, it's a personal calendar and to-do app, built from scratch with vanilla JavaScript.
+I created it to improve my skills and to document each development phase step-by-step.
 ---
 ## ⚙️ Features
 - Month, Week, and Daily views fully synchronized.